C06A/multiColorRainbow3DPrint/README.md

 and use their names instead of numeric values
 7. Instead of copy-paste the same code for each color, let's define the pairs of color and radius and use them in the loop
+8. Another way to build solids is to use 3D shape functions.
+For the clouds let's use cylinder